New Paragraph

 • Indifference to pain, temperature, or other sensory inputs.

 In summary, it is crucial for parents and caregivers to be vigilant about the early signs of ASD in children.
 Early detection can lead to early diagnosis, allowing for timely and effective intervention.
-If you suspect your child may exhibit signs of ASD, consult a healthcare professional for asd diagnosis in texas and explore available treatment options.
+If you suspect your child may exhibit signs of ASD, consult a healthcare professional for ASD diagnosis and explore available treatment options.

 The Role of Early Intervention